Timbiriche: Teen Band (1985-1987)

 In 1984, Timbiriche, along with several other children actors and singers, starred in a version of the play Grease (called Vaselina in Mexico).
 The play was produced by the actress and producer Julissa.
 From this staging comes the album Timbiriche Vaselina, which was another success of the grouping.
 The album released the hit singles Amor primero (Those Magic Changes), Rayo Rebelde (Grease Lightnin'), Freddy mi amor (Freddy My love) and Iremos juntos (We Go Together).

 For 1985, the group begins an evolution.
 They were no longer a children's group, and this situation leads to a new, fresher sound aimed at teenagers.
 This change is evident in the record Timbiriche Rock Show, released in 1985.

 But in the middle of the success, Benny decides to leave the group in September of that same year, after the recording of the album and after to have participated only in the promotion of the first two singles.
 His reason was that he wanted to prepare in music by enrolling in a school in the United States.
-The chosen one to replace it was Eduardo Capetillo, that already had been made known before for his stellar roll in the play Grease.
-Eduardo is the one who performs the rest of the album promotion.
+The singer chosen to replace him was Eduardo Capetillo, who already had become known for his stellar participation in the play Grease.
+Eduardo was the one who performed the rest of the album's promotion.
 From this production stand out songs like Teléfono (cover of Sheena Easton's song Telefone (Long Distance Love Affair)), Juntos, Soy un desastre, Corro, vuelo, me acelero, Me planto y Mi globo azul (cover of Nena' s song 99 Luftballons).